-Toronto Criminal Lawyer Andrew Captan makes every effort to not turn away prospective clients, regardless of their financial situation.
+Toronto Criminal Defense Lawyer Andrew Captan makes every effort to not turn away prospective clients, regardless of their financial situation.
 After all, it is usually impossible to financially “plan” to face a criminal charge, as they, for the most part, arise unexpectedly.
+Google Reviews have described him to offer “affordable fees”, and that he makes attempts to accommodate all clients and potential clients.

 One way to retain Andrew Captan is to pay him privately, also known as a “private retainer”.
 Mr. Captan’s fee structure for most clients is on a “block fee” basis.
 A block (or flat) fee is an amount charged, regardless of the amount of time spent on the matter.
 By operating on a block fee basis, clients have certainty with respect to what the costs will be for their particular matter(s).
 This means that, as a client, you can contact me as much as you need (within reason of course), without having to worry about additional charges.